zelloptt/zello-channel-api/sdks/README.md

 |`session:didFailToConnectWithError:`|Either the web socket connection failed or the logon failed.
 Check the error parameter for more details.
 |`sessionDidConnect:`|Logon completed successfully and you are set to send and receive voice messages.
 |`sessionDidDisconnect:`|Session has disconnected from the server.
 The Zello Channels SDK attempts to stay connected through network changes, so there may be a delay between the network disconnection and this callback being called, as the SDK retries connecting and eventually times out.
+|`session:willReconnectForReason:`|The Session has become disconnected unexpectedly.
+By default, it will attempt to reconnect after a delay.
+You can return `NO` from this method to prevent the automatic reconnect.
 |`session:outgoingVoice:didEncounterError:`|An error has occurred with an outgoing voice stream.
 When this is called, the stream has been closed.
 |`session:outgoingVoiceDidChangeState:`|An outgoing voice stream has changed its internal state.
 |`session:outgoingVoice:didUpdateProgress:`|This callback is called periodically as voice data is encoded.